-On 22 November 2023, Chaozhou Shenzhen Energy Gas Co., Ltd. (潮州深能燃氣有限公司) ("Chaozhou Shenneng", a company established in the PRC with limited liability), Fanico Investments Limited ("Enfa", a company incorporated in Hong Kong with limited liability and a wholly-owned subsidiary of HKCG), Chao Sheng Investments Limited ("Chaosheng", a company incorporated in Hong Kong with limited liability and a wholly-owned subsidiary of the Company) and Apex Time Holdings Limited ("Zongcheng", a company incorporated in Hong Kong with limited liability and a wholly-owned subsidiary of HKCG) entered into an agreement in relation to the setting up of a joint venture proposed to be named Chaozhou Shenzhen Energy Hong Kong and China Gas Co., Ltd. (潮州深能港華燃氣有限公司) (the "JV Company") in the PRC (the "JV Agreement").
+On 22 November 2023, Chaozhou Shenzhen Energy Gas Co., Ltd. (潮州深能燃氣有限公司) ("Chaozhou Shenneng", a company established in the PRC with limited liability), Fanico Investments Limited ("Enfa", a company incorporated in Hong Kong with limited liability and a wholly-owned subsidiary of HKCG), Chao Sheng Investments Limited ("Chaosheng", a company incorporated in Hong Kong with limited liability and a wholly-owned subsidiary of the Company) and Apex Time Holdings Limited ("Zongcheng", a company incorporated in Hong Kong with limited liability and a wholly-owned subsidiary of the Steries ("Zongcheng", a company incorporated in Hong Kong with limited liability and a wholly-owned subsidiary of HKCG) entered into an agreement in relation to the setting up of a joint venture proposed to be named Chaozhou Shenzhen Energy Hong Kong and China Gas Co., Ltd. (潮州深能港華燃氣有限公司) (the "JV Company") in the PRC (the "JV Agreement").
 The JV Company has been established on 6 February 2024.